Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 While capacitors cause the phase of a signal to lag, inductors have the reverse effect.
 So, we can use inductors for the positive phase shifts.

-To give an idea of the feasibility of this circuit, consider that 8000 $10 \mu H$ inductors with a form factor of 0.6 mm x 0.65 mm x 1.1 mm can be ordered for \$1.27 apiece form Mouser Electronics.
-8000 surface-mount capacitors of $10 \mu F$ with form factor 0.8 mm x 0.16 mm x 0.85 mm can be ordered for \$0.35 apiece from Mouser as well. $4.5 \mu F$ caps and $4.5 \mu H$ inductors are also available in the same price range.
+To give an idea of the feasibility of this circuit, consider that 8000 10µH inductors with a form factor of 0.6 mm x 0.65 mm x 1.1 mm can be ordered for \$1.27 apiece form Mouser Electronics.
+8000 surface-mount capacitors of 10µF with form factor 0.8 mm x 0.16 mm x 0.85 mm can be ordered for \$0.35 apiece from Mouser as well.
+4.5µF caps and 4.5µH inductors are also available in the same price range.

 We can achieve the application of the correct phase shift by using a circuit like the Analog Devices AD8302 which accepts two signals and outputs a voltage proportional to their relative phase shift.
 We can use a set of comparators that each control a transistor to select the correct shifted signal to be sent to the HSAM based on the range of the phase proportional voltage.